Written by: Jennifer Levy, KUO Program Development Manager and Senior Instructional Designer

 Following are excerpts from our conversation:

-JL: Thanks so much for making time for our chat.
+JL: First, thanks so much for taking the time to chat.

-JL: What drew you to the procurement/supply chain industry?
+JL: What drew you to the nursing/healthcare field?

 JL: What has surprised you most about teaching online?